Explainer: U.S. dependence on China's rare earth: Trade war vulnerability

 (Graphic: Rare earth export prices perk up after China rattles trade war sabre - tmsnrt.rs/2Id5tQ2)

-Editing by Simon Webb and Lisa Shumaker
+Editing by Simon Webb, Lisa Shumaker and Jonathan Oatis